owhonda-moses/bbc-news-nlp/README.md

 ### Custom Named Entity Recognition
 This task was approached with a state-of-the-art, data-centric pipeline to create a high-quality training set.
 1.  **Knowledge Base Creation:** We programmatically built a large knowledge base of over 1 million names and their professional roles by querying Wikidata (`bulkseed.py`) and scraping Wikipedia (`scraper.py`).
 2.  **Document-Level LLM Labeling:** We developed a sophisticated script (`labeler_v2.py`) that uses the Gemini 2.5 Flash model as a reasoning engine.
 For each article, it predicts the sub-category, links all mentions of the same person, and uses the full article context and the knowledge base to assign a highly accurate NER label in a single pass.
+The script uses an advanced one-shot prompt to ensure reliable JSON output and can filter out non-person entities.
+3.  **Human-in-the-Loop Correction:** After the automated labeling, the `correct_ner.py` script provides an interactive interface to perform a final, targeted review of the AI-generated labels to fix any subtle errors.
-3.  **Hybrid Augmentation:** To create a balanced training set, the `preprocess.py` script applies a hybrid strategy: it uses **oversampling** to synthetically increase the number of examples for minority classes and **undersampling** to reduce the dominance of the majority class (`ATHLETE`).
+4.  **Hybrid Augmentation:** To create a balanced training set, the `preprocess.py` script applies a hybrid strategy that uses **oversampling** to synthetically increase the number of examples for minority classes.
-4.  **Advanced Model Training:** The final `train_ner.py` script uses several state-of-the-art techniques, including a **weighted loss function** and **Automatic Mixed Precision (AMP)** to speed up training.
+5.  **Advanced Model Training:** The final `train_ner.py` script uses several state-of-the-art techniques, including a **weighted loss function** and **Automatic Mixed Precision (AMP)** to speed up training.

 ### Conditional Summarization
-1.  **Filtering:** We filtered the dataset for articles containing "April".
+1.  **Filtering:** We perform basic filtering on the gold standard test data for articles containing "April".
+2.  **Hybrid Summarization:** A sophisticated pipeline performs an **extractive** step, identifying the most relevant sentences in an article using keyword and pattern matching.
-2.  **Abstractive Summarization:** We used a pre-trained `facebook/bart-large-cnn` model to generate high-quality summaries.
+2.  **Abstractive Summarization:** These key sentences are then fed to a pre-trained `facebook/bart-large-cnn` model to generate a high-quality, human-like abstractive summary.
+This is more robust than summarizing the entire article.

 ---
 ## Models